 [Name of document or photograph number], Peter Bowen Papers, Archives and Special Collections, Maureen and Mike Mansfield Library, The University of Montana-Missoula.

-This collection guide is arranged in alphabetical order according to the title of the work.
+This collection guide is arranged in alphabetical order according to the title of the work or a description of the materials.
 Physically, materials acquired before 2010 are interfiled in an alphabetic order.
 Materials acquired in 2010 and later are not interfiled.

 Acquisition Information :

-Materials were acquired by Linda Slakey of Amherst, Massachusetts between December 31, 2002 and December 31, 2012.Future Additions :
+Materials were acquired by Linda Slakey of Amherst, Massachusetts between December 31, 2002 and December 31, 2014.Future Additions :

 The original accessions were rearranged by the archivist according to project (work).
 The accession number associated with each file is written on the upper-left hand corner of the front flap of each folder.Appraisal Notes :